Documentation

 This file defines semirings with monus and introduces their main properties.

 Many semirings relevant for provenance can be equipped with a monus - operator, resulting in what is called a semiring with monus, or m-semiring.
 This is standard in semiring theory [Ame84] and was introduced in the setting of provenance semirings by Geerts and Poggi [GP10].
+The class is the algebraic structure underlying the annotated query semantics of Section IV-A of Sen, Maniu & Senellart, ProvSQL: A General System for Keeping Track of the Provenance and Probability of Data (Definition 5).

 References #